kinsleykajiva/Janus-gateway-landlord-Web-app/README.md

 # Requirements
+- Linux (For now Debian Based OS,please me to change this ) .
 - JDK 17+ to run .
 - Better with GraalVM
-- make sure you have snap installed.
+- make sure you have snap installed for more review https://snapcraft.io/install/ubuntu-package-status/ubuntu.
 - This so far has been built and tested on Ubuntu,please try to make changes to suite your OS.